Terminology of the Low Countries: Seventeen and Seven Provinces

+Names derived from (Gallic-)Germanic tribes

 Belgae

 The nomenclature Belgica is harking back to the ancient local tribe of the Belgae and the Roman province named after that tribe Gallia Belgica.
-Although a derivation of that name is now reserved for the Kingdom of Belgium, from the 15th to the 17th century the name was the usual Latin translation to refer to the entire Low Countries, which was on maps sometimes heroically visualised as the Leo Belgicus.
+Although a derivation of that name is now reserved for the Kingdom of Belgium, from the 15th to the 17th century the name was the usual Latin translation to refer to the entire Low Countries.
+This was from the start of the Dutch Revolt against Spain on maps heroically visualised as the Leo Belgicus or personified as the maiden Belgica or Belgia.
+From the second half of the 16th century lingua Belgica or Belgicus became under the influence of Humanism also the Latinized name for the Dutch language in dictionaries.